dgawdzik/dgquant/README.md

-conda config --add channels conda-forge # May not be needed if channel already added conda install ipykernel # Needed for Notebook support conda env export --no-builds > environment.yml pip install quantconnect-stubs # This is needed to get auto-complete working pip install quantconnect-lean
+conda config --add channels conda-forge # May not be needed if channel already added conda install ipykernel # Needed for Notebook support conda env export --no-builds > environment.yml
+# This is needed to get auto-complete working and needs to be in sync with the Lean engine Docker image
+pip install quantconnect-stubs==17034
+pip install quantconnect-lean==17034
 ```

 The following commands must be run from a Host shell versus Python virtual conda environment: